huevosabio/ai-town/ramon_readme.md

 ## This is Ramon's log

+- [2023-11-09 19:58:25] I think I have most of it there, probably will need to give ita pass once I try to run it
 - [2023-11-09 15:02:56] this is a very long merge, painful
   - sorted out the memory clashes
   - sorted out some random clashes